Karongi: Geography

 Cyclist transporting bananas on a steep road near Gitesi.

 The district lies on the shores of Lake Kivu, about halfway down the lake between Gisenyi and Rusizi.
-Rubengera is approximately 100km from the national capital, Kigali.
+Rubengera is approximately 100 km from the national capital, Kigali.

 Sectors

 The Karongi district is divided into 13 sectors (imirenge): Bwishyura, Mutuntu, Rubengera, Gitesi, Ruganda, Rugabano, Gishyita, Gishari, Mubuga, Murambi, Murudi, Rwankuba and Twumba.